sootwit/abnormalities/README.md

 A: the mod did that. its a feature.

 Q: How do I configure it?

+Q: I found a bug.

+A: please report your bug to the issues page

 A: abnormalities.toml in your config folder